MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ### Design checklist for Cost Optimization

 Start your design strategy based on the [design review checklist for Cost Optimization](../cost-optimization/checklist.md) for investments.
-Fine-tune the design so that the workload is aligned with the budget that's allocated for the workload.
+Fine-tune the design so that the workload is aligned with the budget allocated for the workload.
 Your design should use the right Azure capabilities, monitor investments, and find opportunities to optimize over time.

 > [!div class="checklist"]
 >